darrendc26/vectorDB/README.md

 cargo build --release
 ```
 Next we can use the vectorDB via api running on localhost:3000
-Use /insert to add documents into vectorDB
+Send a POST request to /insert to add data to vectorDB
-and /query to search documents for most closely related data.
+Then send a POST request to /query to query data and get most closely related data.
+Note: Both request need a JSON with param "text"